SWIFTSIM/swiftsim-tutorials/SPH Introduction/simulating_a_galaxy.md

 within `unyt` itself.

 It is best, for now, to either explore the data in a jupyter notebook, or an interactive python shell (whichever you feel most comfortable with).
+Note that the purpose of the text being included here and not in a file shipped with the repository is for you to read through the code more carefully.
+We suggest typing this code directly into your text file or interpreter, rather than copy-pasting it.

 To load data, import the library and open the first snapshot: